OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 Importing VMs
 ================================================================================

-VMs running on EC2 that were not launched through OpenNebula can be :ref:`imported in OpenNebula <import_wild_vms>`.
+VMs running on EC2 that were not launched through OpenNebula can be :ref:`imported into OpenNebula <import_wild_vms>`.

 Permissions requirement
 ================================================================================

-If the user account that is going to be used does not have full permissions here is a table that summarizes the privileges required by ec2 driver.
+If the user account that is going to be used does not have full permissions, here is a table that summarizes the privileges required by the EC2 driver.

 Service STS
 -----------